Ligesh-Bhaskar/Sticker-Spacer_Polymers/README.md

 # Sticker-spacer polymers in active bath
 This repository contains LAMMPS input scripts, data files, and generated outputs for simulations of sticker-spacer polymers immersed in passive or active Brownian particle baths.
 The analysis code and processed data used for figure generation are provided in the `PostProcessing/` directory, organized into `Cluster_Data/`, `Partition_Data/`, `Rg_Data/`, and `Plots/`.

+###LAMMPS input scripts and configuration files

 - `Polymer_Stickers_ABP1200_Hybrid.dat`: LAMMPS data file defining the initial configuration of the sticker–spacer polymers and Brownian particle bath, including particle types, bonds, and simulation box dimensions.